Best AI video generators in 2026: 10 tools compared

 Exceptional prompt following and realismHigher tier plans required

-Full audio track with music, SFX, and dialogue5–8 second clip length
+Full audio track with music, SFX, and dialogueShort base clips – longer sequences need scene extension

 Available through multiple platforms including Kive.ai

-Pika Labs 2.0 turns wild prompts into 3–7 second clips with 360° camera moves and quirky "Pika Effects."
-It's a playground for quick social snippets.
+Pika 2.5 turns wild prompts into clips of up to 15 seconds (extendable to around 25 with Pikaframes), complete with quirky "Pika Effects" and auto-generated sound effects.
+Now web-first with a TikTok-style iOS app, it's a playground for quick social snippets.
 If you want an organised archive or need brand assets at scale, pair Pika experiments with a library tool such as Kive.

 ProsCons